7digital/.github/.github/ISSUE_TEMPLATE/production-readiness-review--level-a-.md

 - [ ] Automated deploy - Its deploy process is automated.
 - [ ] Gradual deploy - Its deploy can be gradual if you want.
 - [ ] Automated rollback - Its rollback process is automated.
-- [ ] chart_with_downwards_trend Observability
-- [ ] Observability affects team productivity and system availability.
-If observability is low, the team will take a longer time to notice/investigate a problem occurred in production.
-And it will make MTTR (Mean Time To Recover) longer.

 ## :chart_with_downwards_trend: Observability
 - [ ] Dashboard - Dashboards including metrics applicable to the SLO